Client: I noticed that visits are down but sales are up. Should I be concerned?

 Me: No- you should be overjoyed!

-I’ve been preaching the gospel of the long tail, to my clients, for years.
-This month, while preparing their reports, I found a great example of the long tail in action.
+I’ve been preaching the gospel of the long tail to my clients for years.
+While preparing their reports this month, I found a great example of the long tail in action.

 We did this using the power of the Long Tail.
 (Not impressed by 12% organic traffic growth Y2Y?
 Keep reading!)